shirhatti/ThrottlePrototype/Throttling APIs.md

 ### Open discussions

 - How much complexity should this component have?
 For example, if we want to limit resources based on IP buckets, should there be a resource limiter for each bucket or one limiter for all buckets that then takes in some context to resolve which bucket a request belongs to?
+- Will `IResource` be too high of an overhead as a return value of the IResourceLimiter?

 ## Resource counter storage component